lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 and id-regCtrl-rsaKeyLen MAY contain details on the types of subject public keys the CA is willing to certify.

-The id-regCtrl-algId control MAY be used to identify a cryptographic algorithm, see [RFC 5280 Section 4.1.2.7](#RFC5280), other than rsaEncryption.
+The id-regCtrl-algId control MAY be used to identify a cryptographic algorithm (see Section 4.1.2.7 of {{RFC5280}}) other than rsaEncryption.
 The algorithm field SHALL identify a cryptographic algorithm.
 The contents of the optional parameters field will vary according to the algorithm identified.
-For example, when the algorithm is set to id-ecPublicKey, the parameters identify the elliptic curve to be used, see {{RFC5480}}.
+For example, when the algorithm is set to id-ecPublicKey, the parameters identify the elliptic curve to be used; see {{RFC5480}}.

 Note: The client may specify a profile name in the certProfile field, see {{sect-5.1.1.4}}.